Skip to content

 Holds mean and standard deviation statistics for input and target, used to

-normalize data.
-If not provided, statistics can be computed later.
+statistics can be computed automatically.

 Attributes